 Currently, one of the easiest and best ways to view, test and download fonts is from Google Fonts.

-With Google Fonts, you can easily view and test open source fonts in one place.
-You can also download them for use on your computer or to upload to a website.
+With Google Fonts, you can easily view and test open-source fonts in one place.
+You can also download them for use on your computer or upload them to your website.

 And the licensing is highly transparent, so you can see at a glance where and how you can use the fonts.
 Most are under the Open Font or Apache licenses, which allow you to use them for free across print or digital.